Mon Carnet Client

 Liability

 The Provider supplies the Service with a reasonable level of professional care.
 It cannot be held liable for the Customer's failure to meet its own legal obligations, in particular regarding the consent and information of its end customers.
-To the extent permitted by law, the Provider's liability under these terms is capped at [LIABILITY CAP, e.g. the amounts paid over the last twelve months] and excludes indirect damages.
-No provision limits liability in cases of gross negligence, wilful misconduct, or infringement of personal rights that the law does not allow to be excluded.
-[LIABILITY CLAUSE TO BE VALIDATED]
+To the extent permitted by law, the Provider's liability under these terms is capped at the total amounts paid by the Customer for the Service during the twelve (12) months preceding the event giving rise to the claim, and excludes indirect damages.
+No provision limits liability in cases of gross negligence, wilful misconduct, or harm that the law does not allow to be excluded.

 Term, suspension and termination